 Immigration & Asylum

-The primary entry point for immigrants to Europe, Greece has seen 1.3 million people arrive in the country since 2015 in search of safety and a better life, often hoping to reunite with family in other European countries.
+A primary entry point for immigrants to Europe, Greece has seen over 1.3 million people arrive in the country since 2015 in search of sanctuary and a better life.
 Most come from Afghanistan, Iraq, Syria and Africa.
 Adding to the pressure has been a sharp increase in Turkish political refugees crossing the land border.

-In 2016 a deal between the EU and Turkey brought the closure of European borders with Greece and a plan to return illegal migrants to Turkey, in an attempt to discourage migrants from crossing the ocean to reach Greece.
+In 2016 a deal between the EU and Turkey brought the closure of European borders with Greece and a plan to return illegal migrants to Turkey, in an attempt to discourage migrants from making the dangerous sea crossing to reach Greece.
 In exchange, the EU committed to giving Turkey €6 billion to deal with their own refugee crisis.
-The numbers of refugees reaching the islands dropped drastically; some islands that saw up to 5000 arrivals daily in 2015 saw as few as 100 arrivals a day in 2017.
-Consequently, the number of drownings in the dangerous crossing has also declined greatly.
+The numbers of refugees reaching the islands dropped drastically as did the number of drownings.